Adamgzlez/Sysadmin-Lab/README.md

 1. Ensuring Permissions on Sensitive Files

-Inpecting and analyzing permissions on files to allow read, write, and allow everyone read access
+Inspecting and analyzing permissions on files to allow read, write, and allow everyone read access

-Commands to inpect permissions
+Commands to inspect permissions
 ```
 ls -l /etc/shadow
 ```